mucommander/mucommander/package/readme.txt

 Improvements:
 - Copy file's (Spotlight) comment and user tags when copying local files on macOS.
 - Exclude OSGi-cli from packaging, avoiding the creation of .osgiaas_cli_history file on shutdown.
+- Added a new icon for the virtual bookmarks file system (bookmark://).

 Localization:
 -